Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

 Stay warm in winter

-In rain, snow, hail, and strong winds a shelter is a lifesaver.
-And if you can have a warm stove in your tent then even better.
+A shelter is a lifesaver in the rain, snow, hail, and strong winds.
+And if you can have a warm stove in your tent, then even better.

-You can survive the long, dark nights of winter outdoors.
+You can survive the long nights of winter outdoors.
 A modern four-season mountain tent might be tolerable in sub-zero temperatures.
-But, when it comes to being outdoors for an extended period in winter, nothing will beat a tent with a stove in it.
+But, when it comes to being outdoors for an extended period in winter, nothing will beat a tent with a stove.

 A lightweight canvas tent with a wood stove can create a comfortable atmosphere.
 You can achieve a temperature of 68 to 77 degrees Fahrenheit.

-Keeping your body warm will save calories, which you would otherwise be used to keep warm.
+Keeping your body warm will save calories that you would otherwise be used to keep warm.